Thursday, January 31, 2008

 Welcome to my musings on photography, images, camera gear and photographers.

-ages, I hope from time to time to be able to discuss the work of others too.
+As well as showing and discussing my own images, I hope from time to time to be able to discuss the work of others too.

 My intention is to discuss images from different viewpoints and comment on how and why they was taken; their strengths and weaknesses; and how they could be improved technically and aesthetically.
 There will also be interesting photographic tips and news from the world of photography.